HappyPong666/Microsoft-Word-Download/README.txt

 Trojan.BAT.fukpong, Trojan.Batch.fukpong, Trojan.Win32.fukpong

 Payloads:
-When the virus is executed, it will show a message saying:
+When the virus is executed, it will hide itself, and show a message saying:
 "fukpong.exe is not a valid Win32 application!"
 If OK is pressed or the message is closed, it will wait 30 seconds then it will show its payloads.
-If the user end the process (mshta.exe, HappyPong.exe) in the Task Manager before running, the virus will not show its payloads after 30 seconds.
+If the user end the process (mshta.exe, HappyPong.exe, PING.exe) in the Task Manager before running, the virus will not show its payloads after 30 seconds.
-After 30 seconds, it will restart File Explorer, then terminate mutiple programs like Task Manager.
+But if the HappyPong folder in WINDOWS directory is exist.
+The virus will not start, instead, it will show a message from Windows XP saying that the application failed to "smile" properly.
+Clicking OK will reshow itself and will not start itself until when the user start the virus, the HappyPong folder in C:\WINDOWS is deleted After 30 seconds, it will restart File Explorer, then terminate mutiple programs like Task Manager.
 Then it will:
 Create a .txt file in its location named "note.txt".
 The TXT file looks like an email.
 But it's not.
 Create a hidden folder named "HappyPong" in C:\WINDOWS.
 The folder cannot be shown by Folder Options because it is hidden